Nupur2212/Car-Price-Prediction/ReadMe_CarPrediction.txt

 In this process, it’s a big corner to pay too much or sell less then it’s market value.

 In this Project, we are going to predict the Price of Used Cars using various features like Present_Price, Selling_Price, Kms_Driven, Fuel_Type, Year etc.
-We have determined the price using three regression models i.e linear regression, random forest regression and gradient booster regression after cleaning the dataset.
+We have determined the price using four regression models i.e linear regression, random forest regression, gradient booster regression and xgboost regressor after cleaning the dataset.
-Then on fitting the dataset into these models, we found out that the best model for car price prediction is gradient boosting regression model as it generates the leat error and gives the best graph.
+Then on fitting the dataset into these models, we found out that the best model for car price prediction is xgboost model as it generates the least error and gives the best graph.
 Then we tried to take one datarow and manually fit it into the dataset.

 ##### Models Used

-1) Extra Tree Regresser
+1) Linear Regression
-2) Linear Regression
+2) Random Forest Regression
-3) Random Forest Regression
+3) Gradient boosting Regression
-4) Gradient boosting regression
+4) XGBoost Regressor